cm-ms/mypoio/README.md

 4. Ability to skip validations when needed ✅
 5. Minimized coupling through dynamic initializers and interfaces ✅
 6. Reduced dependency on error-return structures (cleaner result model) ✅
 7. Decoupling from Apache POI (used as default implementation, not a hard dependency) ✅

 ---

-### Planned / In Progress

-8. Column mapping by name (currently supported only by column index)
-9. Type conversion after validation (String → Integer, LocalDate, Enum, etc.)
-10. Data normalization layer
-   - Example: `Male/Female`, `M/F`, `1/0` → single canonical representation
-   - Especially useful for Data Warehousing and analytics use cases
-11. Multi-sheet processing
-   - Support reading multiple sheets (1..N) instead of a fixed sheet
-12. Direct Excel-to-Type processing
-   - Optional fast path that skips intermediate validation steps when desired
-13. Cross-column validation
-   - Example: if column A is filled, column B becomes required

----